liteseed/documentation/src/content/docs/references/glossary.md

 description: Key terms and definitions for Liteseed and Arweave
 ---

-## AO
+## ao

 A decentralized compute platform built on Arweave that uses an actor-oriented model and holographic state to execute parallel processes.

 ## Actor

-A self-contained process in AO that maintains its own state and communicates with other actors via asynchronous message passing.
+A self-contained process in ao that maintains its own state and communicates with other actors via asynchronous message passing.

 ## AR